 Children under the age of 18 living in foster care:

 Everyone deserves a lifelong family

 What happens to children who end up in foster care?
-Most are safely reunited with their own parent or extended family.
+Most are safely reunited with their own family or extended family.
 A significant number are adopted.
-Communities across America have shown that they can help more children to grow up in safe, stable families by providing appropriate and timely services after they return home.
+Under the Family First Prevention Services Act, communities can more easily invest in helping more children to grow up in safe, stable families by providing appropriate and timely services prior to the need for removal, or after they return home or have been adopted.

 *"Other” includes transferred to another agency, ran away or died.
 Numbers may not equal 100% due to rounding.